whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #22<br/>Give thanks for Earth's intangible gifts</div>
-</b><div class="rev-act-body">Have you gone on a walk to get fresh air and clear your head?
+</b><div class="rev-act-body">Have you ever gone on a walk to get fresh air and clear your head?
 Or gone to the woods for private time away from people?<br/><br/>When I practice noticing gifts I receive and giving thanks, I often feel most grateful for intangible gifts.
 I'm grateful to forests for giving privacy when I want alone time, or private time with friends.
 I'm grateful to the birds for their songs that lift my spirit in the morning, and grateful to the moon for its enchanting light.
 When I imagine life without any trees or birds or the moon, it's easy to think how poorer that life would be, and it's easy to feel grateful for their gifts.<br/><br/>Think of an intangible gift you receive from the Earth, whether from plants or animals or streams or anything else, and practice noticing and feeling grateful for it.</div></div>